Background and activities

 - TMA4212 - Numerical Solution of Differential Equations by Difference Methods

 - MA8004 - Mathematical Sciences Seminar for PhD-students - mini

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2016) The averaged Lagrangian method.
+- (2022) Learning Hamiltonians of constrained mechanical systems.
 Journal of Computational and Applied Mathematics.

 - (2022) Computational geometric methods for preferential clustering of particle suspensions.
 Journal of Computational Physics. vol. 448.